 #3.
 Ask yourself if your problem is a benefits problem or a benefits communication problem.

-Once you’ve surveyed your wide net of employees, get together with your group of relevant decision-makers and assess the results.
+Once you’ve surveyed your wide network of employees, get together with your group of relevant decision-makers and assess the results.

 What you may find is the biggest issue isn’t with your benefits offerings themselves, but with how aware your employees are of what you offer.
 They may have no idea how comprehensive your benefits are.
 If that’s the case, you might want to take a closer look at your benefits communication before you make a change to the offerings themselves.